 What are some of the common poor practices that you’ve seen when it comes to organizations trying to cultivate a healthy Spend Culture?

 Well look I think the biggest mistake companies make is that they don’t “walk the talk” at the senior level.
-And I think this is critical, is that the most successful cost conscious Spend Cultures I’ve seen get the CEO or the CFO, and everyone in the C-level to walk the talk.
+The most successful and conscious Spend Cultures I’ve seen get everyone in the C-level to walk the talk.
 They don’t have sandwiches at their meeting and it’s often a crazy little things that get people out of the organization talking about it.

-When you see two different things such as the CFO/CEO outstaying six-star hotels and ordering French champagne over dinner, but is asking everyone to cut costs, it’s quite difficult.
-So I think that’s probably the number one mistake – is that the C-level don’t walk the talk and set a good example for their employees.
+It’s difficult when you see the CFO/CEO stay in a six-star hotel but ask everyone to cut costs.
+So I think that’s probably the number one mistake.
+The C-level don’t walk the talk and set a good example for their employees.

 One that I always stuck with me is that you and the common denominator in your career.
-What that means is that there’s nobody else that you’ll ever work with who has more of a vested interest in your career than you.
+What this means is: only you will have a vested interest in your career.
 Bosses might come and go, peers might come and go but you’re always there.

-I think it’s easy sometimes when things aren’t going up in our career to blame other people, but you’ve always got to look in the mirror and you’ve always got to say, well what did I do?
+I think it’s easy sometimes when things aren’t going up in our career to blame other people.
+But you’ve always got to look in the mirror and you’ve always got to say, well what did I do?
 What role could I play or how can I prove myself?
-Because that’s all you’re gonna be left with.
 So it’s really up to you if you want something to change, you’ve got to make it happen.

 So now you’re the common denominator and you create.
 That’s probably my favorite.